 Reimbursement is dependent on, but not limited to, submitting approved HCPCS and CPT codes along with appropriate modifiers, if applicable.
 Please refer to the individual fee schedule for appropriate codes.

-• The following list(s) of codes is provided as a reference.
+The following information is provided as a reference.
 This list may not be all inclusive and is subject to updates.

 Outpatient Hospital Facility (SPU) POS (19, 22); Ambulatory Surgical Center POS (24)